Abdelrhman-Ellithy/Ellithium/README.md

     @default("True") String WebSecurityMode // can be True or False )
 ```

+- **Edit the number of data-provider-thread-count to the number of Scenarios you to run at a time**
+- **For parallel execution make it 2 or above**

+- **Note you cannot run the Tests in paralle with diffrent Configurations**
 ---
 - **This should cover the steps to get your **Ellithium** framework up and running in a new Maven project.**